 Following that first visit to the home in May 2013, Myles made his way home inspired and determined to help these wonderful people.
 Since then and due to several initiatives, sponsorships and donations the school fee debts have now been cleared meaning the 30 children are back in education for the time being.
 Electricity has been installed along with new pillows, mattresses, stationery, clothing and cooking utensils as well as the dangerous road leading up to the home being re-laid.
 Our team of 51 volunteers in October 2015 also built a 16 bed dormitory with study area, living room and shower facility at the home as well as a 3 bedroom house for a little girl called Judy in Iruri.
 Click here to find out more about our annual volunteer house building trips.

-In total we have now built 25 houses for over 100 kids and have been able to expand our support to a total of 250 children’s education, shelter and clothing, seminars, counselling, sustainable food solutions and various other initiatives across Kenya in areas such as Iten, Chaka, Karatina, Eldoret and Kitale.
+In total we have now built 29 houses for 124 kids and have been able to expand our support to a total of 252 children’s education, shelter and clothing, seminars, counselling, sustainable food solutions and various other initiatives across Kenya in areas such as Iten, Chaka, Karatina, Eldoret and Kitale.
 Our seminars for the families we are supporting offer presentations and discussions about a wide range of topics such as self esteem, gender equality and sexual health.

 However there is still more to be done: only some of our children’s education, shelter, clothing and food is fully covered at £35 per month thanks to the generosity of sponsors.
 Gathimba Edwards Foundation’s priority is ensure that every child under our wing is fully supported and given the chance of a bright future.

 Gathimba Edwards Foundation is a charity registered in Scotland.
 Charity No SC044869.